Nigel's Webspace - Galleries of English Football Cards 1965/66 - 1979/80

 Chelsea (289), Southampton (126), Norwich City (3).

 The Top Sellers Football 73 card notes: "Talented striker who has played for England several times.
-Turned professional with Chelsea in 1964 and, despite broken leg two years later, has risen to the top of his trade.".
+Turned professional with Chelsea in 1964 and, despite broken leg two years later, has risen to the top of his trade."

 Wrexham (185), Liverpool (0), Doncaster Rovers (1), Chester (137), Rochdale (2), Crewe (4), Bangor City, Oswestry Town.
 Died suddenly in his sleep at home.
 Not known to have appeared in football cards of the period of this website.